Mitra personal mover

+History

 Subhav Sinha, one of inventors, was selected as the 'International Climate Champion' for year 2010, a program run by British Council.
 The creation has been covered by CII (Confederation of Indian Industries) in Journal of Small Business and Enterprise as "Mitra shows path of Innovation".
 The Economic Times has featured their exhibition at The Auto Expo with the article 'Personalised mover' draws eyes at Auto Expo' Entrepreneur India magazine has also featured the Mitra in its start-up section in the article 'Mobility Gets Personal'.
 Techpedia, a portal of technology projects by students, an initiative of SRISTI (Society for Research and Initiatives for Sustainable Technologies and Institutions) has featured this vehicle in a list of its top-ranking projects.
 The vehicle has been covered by leading daily locals like The Hindu, and Deccan Chronicle.

 Mitra was used at the Commonwealth Games 2010 held at New Delhi.
 It was also featured in the CII- I3 National Fair Exhibition, organised jointly by CII, Agilent Technologies and DST (Department of Science and Technology).
 Mitra was displayed at the 10th Auto Expo held at Pragati Maidan in New Delhi, India.